ag-research/client-authenticate/README.md

 ## Testing

-Since there are over 85 tests in here, you can run this command in CLI to confirm that none fails
+There are a little over 85 tests.
+Run in CLI

 ```
 npm test